 Fern is part of a ground breaking initiative, called Homeward Bound, which aims to get more women scientists from around the world taking leadership roles in shaping our planet.
-The goal is to involve 1,000 women.
-Fern is among the first.

-Here, she can exercise her passion for wild, natural places, skiing Lake Mountain in winter or checking out the local orchids in spring.
+In Alex, she can exercise her passion for wild, natural places, skiing Lake Mountain in winter or checking out the local orchids in spring.

 She loves the connections living in a small community brings and has established an environment group for young people and a local climate change action network.